Celebration of Excellence Award Recipients 2014/2015 Academic Year

 Athletic are announced at the Student Athlete Appreciation event.
 The athletic department presents several named awards each year to individual student-athletes in recognition of their athletic accomplishments.

-North Coast Athletic Conference Woman of the Year Award (Hiram NOMINEE to the NCAC): To Be Announced
+North Coast Athletic Conference Woman of the Year Award (Hiram NOMINEE to the NCAC): TBA

 Awarded annually to THE outstanding GRADUATING female student-athlete IN THE NCAC.
 The award recognizes a student-athlete who has distinguished herself throughout her collegiate career in the areas of academic achievement, athletic excellence, service and leadership.

-North Coast Athletic Conference Man of the Year Award (Hiram NOMINEE to the NCAC: To Be Announced
+North Coast Athletic Conference Man of the Year Award (Hiram NOMINEE to the NCAC: TBA

 Awarded annually to THE outstanding GRADUATING male student-athlete IN THE NCAC.
 The award recognizes a student-athlete who has distinguished himself throughout his collegiate career in the areas of academic achievement, athletic excellence, service and leadership.